ArrDee: 2021–2025: Breakthrough and Pier Pressure

 In January 2023, ArrDee released the single "Loser".
 On 9 March 2023, he released the single "Home for My Heart", a collaboration with singer Cat Burns, which saw ArrDee adopting a different sound to what he has released previously.
 The official music video, directed by Najeeb Tarazi, was released the same day.
 Actor and writer Kwame Kwei-Armah is credited as a lyricist on the single.
 After three days of release, the Official Charts Company predicted the track would debut at number 36 on the UK Singles Top 100.
 "Home for My Heart" debuted and peaked at number 35 on the UK singles chart on 17 March 2023.

 In September 2023, ArrDee was featured on Chase & Status' single "Liquor & Cigarettes".
 That same month, Davies made his acting debut in the feature film, Tate: Ten Days of Blood, the sixth instalment of the Rise of the Footsoldier franchise.

 In August 2023, it was announced that ArrDee had collaborated with boohooMAN on a line of clothing, named ArrDee Certified.
 ArrDee shared, "Clothing was on my list this year and I wanted to make something available for everyone.
 You don’t need expensive designer to be fly, all my lot wear boohooMAN so it made sense we work and create something cold for tracksuit season".
 The line was released in September 2023.
 On 7 March 2024, he released the "Time", featuring French rapper Favé.
 On 18 July 2024, he released the single "Different", which features house duo The Shapeshifters; the song samples the latter's 2004 debut single "Lola's Theme".

 On 3 April 2025, ArrDee released the single "Cross the Line".
 On 18 July 2025, he released the single "Need Somebody", in collaboration with former So Solid Crew member A!MS.

+2026: Lead by Exsample

+On 29 January 2026, ArrDee released "Yo Yo Yo".
+He released the single "Braindead", which samples Justin Timberlake's 2006 single "SexyBack", on 3 April 2026.
+On 22 May 2026, he released the single "I Ain't Complaining".
+Five days later, he announced the forthcoming release of his EP, Lead by Exsample, which was released on 26 June 2026.

+Personal life

+In April 2026, ArrDee announced the birth of his first child, a daughter.